Spin Up a New, Local WordPress or Drupal Dev Environment Within 1 Minute With ddev!

 - a terminal app

 As of v0.3, we currently support the latest version of macOS and several popular Linux distributions (Ubuntu, Debian, and Fedora).
-Support for Windows is on its way and we will gladly respond to issues for other distributions if they are surfaced in the issue queues.
+Support for Windows is on its way (UPDATE: experimental support is here) and we will gladly respond to issues for other distributions if they are surfaced in the issue queues.

 The 1-Minute Spin-up: New WordPress Site and Environment

 Creating a quick, destructible WordPress site can be handy for testing new themes and plugins.
 Here’s how you can get one up within one minute after you’ve properly installed DDEV.

 - git clone email@example.com:drud/wordpress.git (or you can pick a vanilla WordPress repo/zip)

 - cd wordpress (or the directory of your WordPress codebase)

 - ddev config (this is necessary so DDEV knows the application type and webroot)